-Pat was born and raised in Eunice.
-After spending six years living in Lubbock, he reurned to Eunice and has lived there since.
+spending six years living in Lubbock, he reurned to Eunice and has lived there since.
 He graduated with honors from South Plains College, earning an associates degree in peroleum technology.

 His first job was at a hardware store in Eunice.
-He worked on his family's ranch for several years until eventually taǩing on leadership of the ranch.
+He worked on his family's ranch for several years until eventually taking on leadership of the ranch.
 He is also a small oil operator and invests in real estate rental.

-Pat's family includes two sons, girlfriend Γonya, three corgis and a cat.
+Pat's family includes two sons, girlfriend Fonya, three corgis and a cat.
 In his down ime, he enjoys hunting, fishing, off-road racng and racing trophy trucks in Baja Mexico.

-Commissioner Sims shared that he's spends quite a bit of time being a politician. more than he realized would be involved when he was first elected.
-Learning the ins and outs and daily workings of government has inspired him to encourage constituents to register to vote and then follow up at the oolls.
-He states that the strength of the county ests upon it's citizens exercising the voices. regardless of who they cast their ballot for.
+spends quite a bit of time being a politician. more than he realized would be involved when he was first elected.
+Learning the ins and outs and daily workings of government has inspired him to encourage constituents to register to vote and then follow up at the colls.
+He states that the strength of the county ests upon it's citizens exercising the voices regardless of who they cast their ballot for.